 Participants in an apprenticeship program are earning and learning both on and off the job.
 This differs from many other employment-related programs and purely classroom-based education.

 Skill requirements are increasing.

-“Yet, such jobs actually require considerable skills.
-If anything, their skill requirements are increasing.
-Today’s auto mechanic, for example, has a much more technically demanding job than that of 20 years ago,” he added.
+Many jobs in manufacturing actually require considerable skills, and as technology advances, their skill requirements are increasing.
+Auto mechanics, for example, have a far more technically demanding job than that of 20 years ago.

 What the U.S. is experiencing is “demographically driven,” said Daniel Marschall, the executive director of the AFL-CIO Working for America Institute.

 Skilled baby boomers are retiring and millennials are not getting the skills they need to advance into these jobs, he said.
 “We hope we can turn things around, fund apprenticeship programs, upgrade existing worker skills, move them up and pay more,” Marschall said.
 There are many well-paying jobs that require more than a high school diploma, but less than a four-year college degree.